 Crop And Save

-1930s Hell's Angels Love Me Tonight It Happened One Night Libeled Lady The Great Ziegfeld One Hundred Men and a Girl Mad About Music Alexander's Ragtime Band Wuthering Heights Gone with the Wind
+1930s Hell's Angels Love Me Tonight It Happened One Night Libeled Lady The Great Ziegfeld The Life of Emile Zola One Hundred Men and a Girl Mad About Music Wuthering Heights Gone with the Wind

-1940s Waterloo Bridge Ball of Fire Now, Voyager The Clock The Lost Weekend Mildred Pierce The Razor's Edge The Best Years of Our Lives The Fountainhead The Heiress
+1940s Waterloo Bridge Ball of Fire Now, Voyager The Clock Mildred Pierce No Regrets for My Youth The Razor's Edge The Best Years of Our Lives The Fountainhead The Heiress

 1950s All About Eve Limelight Roman Holiday Rififi The Ten Commandments The Cranes are Flying The Nights of Cabiria Rio Bravo Ballad of a Soldier Some Like It Hot

-1960s Home from the Hill The Apartment A Raisin in the Sun Splendor in the Grass Mutiny on the Bounty Cape Fear For a Few Dollars More The Good, the Bad and the Ugly Alfie Once Upon a Time in the West
+1960s Home from the Hill The Apartment A Raisin in the Sun Splendor in the Grass Mutiny on the Bounty A Fistful of Dollars For a Few Dollars More The Good, the Bad and the Ugly Alfie Once Upon a Time in the West

-1970s Ryan's Daughter Play Misty for Me Butterflies Are Free The Man Who Would Be King Rocky Taxi Driver Annie Hall The Spy Who Loved Me A Bridge Too Far Rocky II
+1970s Play Misty for Me Butterflies Are Free The Man Who Would Be King One Flew Over the Cuckoo's Nest Rocky Taxi Driver Annie Hall The Spy Who Loved Me A Bridge Too Far Rocky II

 1980s Thief Scarface The Bounty The Terminator Out of Africa The Breakfast Club Withnail & I Planes, Trains & Automobiles Dirty Rotten Scoundrels Crimes and Misdemeanors